mbanados/RPI-Chicken-Coop/README.md

 Edit the password in index.php (currently set to "cluck")

 connect your relay board (Sainsmart or otherwise) to GPIO 18.
+This will be the coop door.

 connect a magnetic switch to GPIO 20 as follows: